top of page

 Want to join us?

-Our groups are open to everyone, subject to capacity.
-If you'd like to join one and experience shared reading for yourself, find out about when and where our groups meet here - and if it's a library-based group, there is no need to book.
+If you'd like to visit a group and experience shared reading for yourself, find out about when and where our groups meet here - and if it's a library-based group, there is no need to book.
 It's free, there's no homework or preparation to do, and no obligation to attend every week.
+If you'd like to join one of our Zoom-based groups, you'll need a device and a stable internet connection.
+Contact us at the email address below and we will send you a link.

 We look forward to seeing you!